China eyes residence permits to replace divisive hukou system

 "If the central government is serious they've got to talk about how to finance this," said Tom Miller, an analyst with GK Dragonomics and author of the recently published book "China's Urban Billion".

-The state researcher who declined to be identified said the urbanization plan would broadly put the burden of funding on central and local governments, enterprises that employ migrants and individuals.
+The state researcher who declined to be identified said the urbanisation plan would broadly put the burden of funding on central and local governments, enterprises that employ migrants and individuals.
 He did not discuss specifics.

 "In doing so we can ensure that some people can transition from being rural to urban citizens and ensure basic public services for this segment of people," he said.